a method created by: Marco C. Campi and Erik Weyer

 The prediction error is given by

-We used a Gordon group
+We used a Gordon group with 2048 elements, and computed

 in the parameter space.
-We excluded the regions where 0 was among the 34 smallest or largest values of any of the three correlations above to obtain a
+We excluded the regions where 0 was among the 34 smallest or largest values of any of the three correlations above to obtain aconfidence set (see Theorem 2).
+The confidence set is shown in Figure 11.

-The set consists of two separate regions, one around the true parameter $\theta^0$ and one around $\theta^*$.
+.
 This illustrates the global features of the approach: LSCR produces two separate regions as the overall confidence set because information in the data is intrinsically ineffective in telling us which one of the two regions contain the true parameter.

 Fig.11 90% confidence set.

 Figures 12 and 13 show the close-ups of the two regions.
-The ellipsoid in Figure 12 is the 90% confidence set obtained with the asymptotic PEM theory: when the PEM estimate gets trapped near
+The ellipsoid in Figure 12 is the 90% confidence set obtained with the asymptotic PEM theory: when the PEM estimate gets trapped near, the confidence ellipsoid is centered around this spurious

-$\theta^*$, the confidence ellipsoid is centered around this spurious $\theta^*$ because the PEM asymptotic theory is local in nature (it is based on a Taylor expansion) and is therefore unable to explore locations far from the identified model.
+because the PEM asymptotic theory is local in nature (it is based on a Taylor expansion) and is therefore unable to explore locations far from the identified model.
 This is the reason why in Figure 10 we obtained a frequency domain confidence region unable to capture the real model uncertainty.
 The reader is referred to Garatti et al. (2004) for more details.

-Fig.12 Asymptotic confidence 90% ellipsoid, and the part of the non-asymptotic confidence set around $\theta^*$.
+Fig.12 Asymptotic confidence 90% ellipsoid, and the part of the non-asymptotic confidence set around

-Fig.13 Close-up of the non-asymptotic confidence region around $\theta^0$.
+Fig.13 Close-up of the non-asymptotic confidence region around.

 LSCR properties

-Theorems 1 and 2 quantify the probability that $\theta^0$ belongs to the constructed regions.
+belongs to the constructed regions.
 However, these theorems deal only with one side of the story.
 In fact, a good evaluation method must have two properties:

-Securing this second property requires choosing $n_\epsilon$ and $n_u$ in a suitable way, and the correct choice depends on the model class.
+in a suitable way, and the correct choice depends on the model class.
 For a general discussion, particularly in connection with ARMA and ARMAX models, see Campi and Weyer (2005).

 Presence of unmodeled dynamics